Help us improve your experience.

 Configuration interface for adding traffic steering in a network management system with fields for rule name, strategy selection, path configuration, and buttons to add or cancel.

-3. Next, scroll down to the APPLICATION POLICIES tile on the WAN Edge Template and click Add Application Policy.
-An application policy defines the networks and users that can access an application and which path traffic takes to the destination.
+3. Next, scroll down to the Application Policies section and click Add Application Policy.
+An application policy defines the networks and users that can access an application, as well as which path traffic can take to reach its destination.

-5. Traffic Steering—Select the traffic steering profile you created in step 3.
+Traffic Steering Select the traffic steering profile you created in step 2.
 This specifies the path that traffic is allowed to take to reach its destination.

 For more information about how to create Application Policies, see Configure Application Policies.